LaurelQuadras/Star-Wars-Project/README.md

 To have a better and clear implementation, I have used Redux toolkit to store the information about the List of Favorite Planets which the user has selected and to store the Sort Options which the user has applied.

 - **Favorite Planets list**: This field is a List of PlanetStoreInfo object which includes id and name.
 I store this field in redux to have a centralized global state of the planets which the user has marked as favorite.
 When user, in /planets or /planets/:id route, toggles the favorite icon of a record, an action, which consists of planetId and name, is dispatched to update the global favoriteList state.
 It either adds that info to the FavoriteList or removes from it depending on the user behavior.
-  On /favorites route, this list is fetched from redux and for every PlanetId present in it, I get the PlanetDetailData List by doing an api call.
+  On /favorites route, this list is fetched from redux and for every PlanetId present in it, I get the PlanetDetailData List by doing an api call and passing the planetId as param.
 This PlanetDetailData is then displayed to the end user.
   On /favorites route, when user removes a Planet from favorite, an action which consists of planet name is dispatched to remove that planet from the redux Favorite list.
   When user navigates to /planets or /planets/:id route, this list is fetched to update the UI with the proper favorite status for each record.

 - **SortOption**: This field is a SortOptionsStoreInfo object which consists of sort field and sort direction.
 I store this field in redux to have a centralized global state of the last Sorting operation which the user has applied.
 When user toggles the table header, an action which consists of the appropriate sort field and sort direction is dispatched to redux to update the global sortOption state.
-  When user navigates to /planets or /planets/:id route from any other route, this sortOption state is fetched to perform the last sorting operation which the user has applied.
+  When user navigates to /planets or /planets/:id route from any other route, this sortOption state is fetched on page load to perform the last sorting operation which the user has applied.
 Also, it updates the Table Header Column to show the appropriate sort direction icon for the column.

 ## Design pattern: